sherlockq/gatsby-blogsite/src/markdown-pages/2020-09-20-testing-strategies-in-real-cases.md

 All practices come with applicable contexts.
 I've seen some well put articles around the necessities of unit testing, whatever the definition of unit is.
-One main context we are under is that it's gonna be a moderately big real project, which means at least months of effort from a few Scrum teams of developers.
+One main context we are under is that it's going to be a moderately big real project, which means at least months of effort from a few Scrum teams of developers.

 On the contrary to common image, tests actually take more skills and effort to write.
 If a test